 What is Islamic Trade Finance?

 Islamic teachings provided guidelines for Muslim nations to set up their economies and infrastructure.
 This meant their systems differed from western economies- making it difficult for them to collaborate.
-In order to overcome some of these differences in the world on finance, around the year 1950, Islamic trade finance came into being.
+In order to overcome some of these differences in the world on finance, around the year 1950, Islamic trade finance products came into being.
 Islamic trade also uses the principles of forex trading in Islam, and it is administered in a manner that complies with Islamic laws and teachings.

-‘Murabaha’ is one of the ways Islamic trade finance organizations incentivize banks whilst remaining within the limits of Shari’a.
+‘Murabahah’ is one of the ways organizations incentivize banks whilst remaining within the limits of Shariah.
 It is the amount which becomes the bank’s return when that good is sold to a customer for payment at a later date.
 With both the buyer and seller, agreeing on a specific profit margin added to the cost, this is not seen as interest; rather it is a technique of profit and loss sharing.
 This product is also rising Islamic banking in Europe.

 Islamic Trade Finance

 Conventional Trade Finance

 - In compliance with the principles of Islam.